NutriSnap/NutriSnap.github.io/feedback.md

 - **Support for an instagram social feed where users can share meals and progress.**
 - Endorsement of using the platform for dietitians/personal trainers to offer services.
+- **Emphasized need for privacy settings for dietary information.**
+- **Interested in sharing recipes and tips within the app community.**

 ##### 7. Coach: